Ultraviolet freeze-in baryogenesis: Concrete Realizations of UV freeze-in baryogenesis

 The situation changes once sphaleron transitions are taken into account.
 Whereas sphalerons are insensitive to the heavy lepton asymmetry $Y_{L_F}$, as the $F_i$ are $SU(3)_c\times SU(2)_{\LH}$ singlets, they only affect the non-zero lepton asymmetry $Y_{L_{\text{SM}}}$ stored in the SM sector.
 In particular, they convert it into a baryon asymmetry by imposing certain relations among the chemical potentials of the various species.
 Once sphalerons depart from equilibrium, which occurs at $T_{sph}=131.7\pm 2.3 \GeV$ \cite{DOnofrio:2014rug}, the baryon and lepton numbers are separately conserved.
 In principle, when the relic heavy leptons eventually decay away the net baryon asymmetry, being proportional to $Y_{B-L_{\text{SM}}}$, would vanish.
 However, if the sphalerons are inactive during the decay epoch of $F_i$ (which, as we will see in Section \ref{sec:resultsdim5}, is the case throughout our viable parameter space), then the baryon asymmetry remains frozen at a value $Y_B\propto Y_{B-L_{\text{SM}}}|_{T_{sph}}$, which, in general, is non-zero.

 Taking into consideration only the $2\leftrightarrow 2$ scatterings and ignoring the subleading $1\leftrightarrow 3$ decay processes, the Boltzmann equations of the asymmetries read

-where $Y_{\Delta F_i}\equiv Y_{F_i}-Y_{\bar{F}_i}$ and we have used the notations:
+where $Y_{\Delta F_i}\equiv Y_{F_i}-Y_{\bar{F}_i}$ and we have used the notations,

-with $\delta^{\left(4\right)}$ being an abbreviation for $\delta^{\left(4\right)}\left(p_a+p_b-p_c-p_d\right)$.
+with $\delta^{\left(4\right)}$ being an abbreviation for $\delta^{\left(4\right)}\left(p_a+p_b-p_c-p_d\right)$ and $S_{\text{in}}$, $S_{\text{out}}$ are the symmetry factors for the incoming and outgoing states respectively, which are equal to $N!$ in case of identical particles and $1$ otherwise.
 We further approximate the distribution functions of the visible sector species by Maxwell-Boltzmann statistics, \textit{i.e.} we neglect Bose-enhancement and Pauli-blocking factors.
 Hence, we can write

 Let us also point out that throughout the subsequent analysis we will ignore thermal corrections to the masses of the particles involved in the various processes.
 Since these corrections should affect in a similar manner the masses of the $F_i$'s and the SM leptons, we expect them not to qualitatively alter our results.